 - Age older than 35 years

-- Smoking, drinking alcohol, or using drugs during pregnancy
+- Smoking, drinking alcohol or using drugs during pregnancy

 - Pregnancies that last more than 42 weeks

 Paying attention to a baby’s movements in the womb has been linked with a decrease in stillbirth.
 Healthy babies are usually active.
-Unborn babies sleep for short periods of time, but most of the time they will kick, roll, twist and turn.
+Unborn babies sleep for short periods of time, but most of the time, they will kick, roll, twist and turn.
 Counting your baby’s movements is a way to tell how your baby is doing.
 A healthy baby usually moves at least 10 times in 2 hours.
 Doctors and midwives usually recommend that you begin counting movements around the 7th month of pregnancy (about 28 weeks).
 The baby’s movements will change as they grow bigger in your womb.
-Call your doctor right away if you notice a sudden decrease in your baby’s activity.
+Call your doctor right away if you notice a sudden change in your baby’s activity.

 - Choose a time of day that your baby is usually active.
 Try to count around the same time each day.
 (It may be best to count after a meal.)